nationalarchives/tdr-e2e-tests/README.md

     * Java Cucumber: https://plugins.jetbrains.com/plugin/7212-cucumber-for-java

 6. Ensure that you:
+      * have access to Keycloak admin site `auth.tdr-{environment name}.nationalarchives.gov.uk/auth`
-      * Are Using AWS credentials that allow access to the TDR environment that tests are being run against
+      * have access the TDR environment application site `tdr-{environment name}.nationalarchives.gov.uk` that tests are being run against via IP address
-      * Can access the TDR environment that tests are being run against via IP address
+      * are using AWS credentials that allow access to the TDR environment that tests are being run against

 ### Run the tests from the command line